If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 This is a natural next step.

-you don’t need to force change.
+You do not need to force change.

 Privacy Policy